Man charged with racing on the interstate, taking deputies on chase while impaired - Salisbury Post

 SALISBURY — A 28-year-old man faces charges for racing on the interstate Sunday, driving while impaired and eluding officers after he took sheriff’s deputies on a chase through southern Rowan County.

-Steven Woods II faces a total of 10 crimes, including DWI, having an open container of alcohol in the vehicle, felony flee to elude, carless and reckless driving and speed competition.
+Steven Woods II of Charlotte faces a total of 10 crimes, including DWI, having an open container of alcohol in the vehicle, felony flee to elude, careless and reckless driving and speed competition.

-A Rowan Sheriff’s Office reports says Woods, driving a gray Dodge Challenger, reached speeds of 100 mph while racing a Dodge Charger Sunday on I-85 South near the exit for N.C.
+A Rowan Sheriff’s Office report says Woods, driving a gray Dodge Challenger, reached speeds of 100 mph while racing a Dodge Charger Sunday on I-85 South near the exit for N.C.
 152. When a sheriff’s deputy attempted to stop the vehicles, the Challenger exited onto Old Beatty Ford Road and turned right.
 The Charger continued on I-85 South.

 With its tires smoking, the Challenger turned right onto China Grove Road from Old Beatty Ford Road.
 Woods turned the car’s lights off, made a left turn into a driveway and continued through the yard of a home at 1200 China Grove Road, an incident report states.